-ALL MEDICINE MUST BE PICKED UP BY A PARENT OR GUARDIAN.
+ALL MEDICINE MUST BE DROPPED OFF & PICKED UP BY A PARENT OR GUARDIAN.
 NO MEDICINE WILL BE SENT HOME WITH A STUDENT.
+Students may not possess prescription medicine at school (See Policy JDDA).
 The only exception is inhalers.
 All medicine not picked up will be discarded.